Which Canon is Best: T2i, T3i, 60D or 7D? (UPDATED)

 - 7D has dedicated “Func.” button and a dedicated Picture Styles button (I use the function button all the time as you can make it do whatever you like – since it sits in front of of the shutter button and I use it to start the electronic level in the viewfinder)

-- 7D and 60D have top LCD screen to review settings which is a must in my opinion, no need to access the Quick Menu all the time (LCDs are tough to read in sunlight and they drain your battery)
+- 7D and 60D have top old-school LCD screen to review settings which is a must in my opinion, no need to access the Quick Menu all the time.
+It works in broad daylight and doesn’t drain your battery like the large screen on the back of your camera.

 - 60D button are all on the right which some people are saying they like as it allows for one handed use (left side is taken up by the joint for the articulated screen)